onaio/fhir-gateway-extension/README.md

 ##### Inventory Filters

-The `LocationHierarchy` endpoint supports filtering by inventory status, allowing users to specify whether they want to retrieve only locations that have associated inventories.
+The `LocationHierarchy` endpoint supports filtering by inventory availability, allowing users to specify whether they want to retrieve only locations that have associated inventories.
 This filter can be particularly useful for narrowing down the results to locations that are actively involved in inventory